20 Must-Try Steak Dishes From Around The World

 This Chinese classic elevates steak to new heights.
 Thin slices of beef are stir-fried with bell peppers and onions in a rich black pepper sauce.

-Each bite is tender, with a peppery kick and a hint of sweetness.
-It’s a dish that offers a beautiful balance of flavors and textures.
 Served hot and fresh, black pepper beef is a staple in Chinese cuisine.
-It’s made for those who crave a steak with a twist, delivering bold and savory notes.
+It’s perfect for those who crave a steak with a twist, delivering bold and savory notes.

 15. Indian Tandoori Beef